MONDAY (2) English

-Originally taken from an Old English place name meaning "town of Royse".
+Originally taken from an Old English place name meaning "Royse's town".
 The given name Royse

 was a medieval variant of ROSE

-, the grasslike plant that grows in a marsh.
+Indicated a person who lived near rushes, the grasslike plant that grows in a marsh, from Old English rysc

-Occupational surname for a mounted forest officer, from Old English ridere
+Occupational name for a mounted warrior, from Old English ridere

 Indicated a person from Sandford, England, which means simply "sand ford".

-From the city of Sapperton, England, from Old English sapere
+Possibly from the city of Sapperton, England, derived from Old English sapere

 SCOTT English, Scottish